 At a recent Creative Partnerships seminar I was surprised at the level of passion displayed when this issue was raised.
 On one side of the argument: “I’m already giving of my time and expertise, why should I have to give money as well?”
 On the other side: “How can you expect others to donate if your board is not setting the example?”

-It’s beyond question that boards do have a role to play in fundraising (see James Boyd’s post) but the nuances of that role, where it begins and ends and what can be expected by the executive of the board remains the subject of some discussion.
+It’s beyond question that boards do have a role to play in fundraising (see James Boyd’s post on using your board strategically) but the nuances of that role, where it begins and ends and what can be expected by the executive of the board remains the subject of some discussion.

 I approached four experienced arts professionals for their best tips around Board engagement in fundraising.
 Here’s what they had to say:

 Find out what individual board members comfort zones are in relation to fundraising…some like to host or welcome and leave the asking to others; others may like to make an ask, but to a whole group en masse whilst others may prefer a 1-2-1 approach with potential donors; some board members may prefer just to make their own donation and stay more in the background.
 Once this is established, build the campaign with clear roles for the board around their comfort zones and work together as a team to cover all angles.